pivotal/cf-onboarding/PREP_CHECKLIST.md

          - if this fails: `failed to dial gRPC: unable to upgrade to h2c, received 502 context canceled` - enable experimental, restart docker, disable experiment and restart again.
   1. [ ] SF FACILITATORS: Import the CSV into each Tracker project (Taskbar > More > Import CSV > Choose File)
+  1. [ ] Move all stories from icebox to backlog.
 - [ ] Add all participants as members to each of the tracker projects.

 ### LastPass Setup